 Sign Me Up

-See the fact file below for more information on the Westward expansion or alternatively, you can download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Westward Expansion or alternatively, you can download our 22-page Westward Expansion worksheet pack to utilise within the classroom or home environment.

 - The Northwest territories of the American colony were first populated by more than 250,000 colonists during the 1700s.